Hermle QuartzWhat to do to fix the clockHow to do itHermle quartz removalMeasuring the handshaft lengthBest alternate units

 What to do

 Getting new movement requires to remove the movement from the clock case and do some measuring.
 So the first step is to get the movement out of the clock.
 The second is to measure the post that the hands go on.
 This is measured from the black plastic base and all the way out to the end of the minute hand nut threads.
-With this measurement you can deduct 1/4 inch from this, and this is the length that is needed for the new one.
+With this measurement, deduct 1/4 inch from this, and this is the length that is needed for the new one.

 Get new hands